inkitori/choco-os/README.md

 ## How to run
-On Mac, simply install the `x86_64-elf-gcc` through Homebrew and in the root directory, run `gmake run`.
+Mac: Install the `x86_64-elf-gcc` package through Homebrew and in the root directory, run `gmake run`.

-Windows/Linux: The GNUmakefile under /kernel will have to be modified with the appropriate compiler
+Windows/Linux: The GNUmakefile under /kernel will have to be modified with the appropriate linker and compiler

 ## Screenshots
 ![Shell Prompt](https://github.com/inkitori/choco-os/assets/52297896/e334bb77-5e23-45cb-9864-fb299064e27c "Shell Prompt")